mendersoftware/mender-docs/02.Overview/14.Compatibility/docs.md

 | Mender 3.6.x / mender-artifact 3.10.x | no          | yes         | yes         |
 | Mender 3.7.x / mender-artifact 3.11.x | no          | no          | yes         |

 !!
-Older Mender clients do not support newer versions of the Artifact format; they will abort the deployment.
-You can build older versions of the Mender Artifact format to upgrade older Mender clients.
+Older versions of the Mender Client do not support newer versions of the Artifact format; they will abort the deployment.
+You can build older versions of the Mender Artifact format to upgrade older versions of the Mender Client.
 See [Write a new Artifact](../../06.Artifact-creation/01.Create-an-Artifact/docs.md#create-an-operating-system-update-artifact) for an introduction how to do this.

 ## Mender Server and client API